Be Prepared!!

 - If an area tends to flood install a sump pump, use flood-resistant building materials when remodeling, install one-way backflow valves for pipes that enter your home, install drain plugs in basement floor drains, and increase the height of electric service panels.

-- If cold weather is approaching: take steps to protect your pipes from freezing like a slow leak or an insulated cover, get an inspection on your heating systems, and check your home's insulation along with windows and doors for gaps where cold air may enter.
+- If cold weather is approaching: take steps to protect your pipes from freezing like a slow leak or an insulated cover, get an inspection on your heating systems or chimney, and check your home's insulation along with caulking and weather striping windows and doors for gaps where cold air may enter.

 - A situation may arise that limits you from accessing an ATM or using a credit card.
 Cash on hand will allow you to get all the items you need during a crisis.
 Cash for emergencies should be kept in smaller bills; do not keep bills that are more than 20 dollars.
 You will not be able to get change; hence with small bills, you will purchase what you want without expecting change.